 Localization experiments so far have been carried out using either laboratory-grade or commercial-grade equipment.
-Laboratory-grade equipment typically includes a \ac{sdr} for signal generation and a \ac{mmw} up-converter, with a directional antenna to drive signal emission.
+Laboratory-grade equipment typically includes \acp{sdr} for signal generation and a \ac{mmw} up-converter, with a directional antenna to drive signal emission.
 For example, the above setup is used in~\cite{clam2018Palacios}, where the authors employ horn antennas to emulate narrow beam patterns.
-A similar setup has been observed in~\cite{rttofMaletic} and~\cite{ToF2019Maletic}, where the authors have used the Zynq 7045-based \ac{sdr} and the \ac{usrp} X310-based \ac{sdr} respectively, plus a 60-GHz analog front-end to emit the \ac{mmw} signals.
-The authors of~\cite{x60wlan, Shivang2020mwsim} have used an NI 60-GHz transceiver \ac{sdr} with a 60-GHz transceiver that enables the user to fully program of the \ac{phy}, \ac{mac}, and network layer, especially for \ac{wlan} applications.
-It also has a 24-element reconfigurable antenna array by Sibeam.
-A \ac{fpga}-based setup has been discussed in~\cite{openMilli}, where the authors have used the XCKU040 Kintex UltraScale \ac{fpga} for the baseband processing of a 60-GHz reconfigurable phased antenna array architecture.
+A similar setup is part of the work in~\cite{rttofMaletic} and~\cite{ToF2019Maletic}, where the authors employ the Zynq 7045-based \ac{sdr} and the \ac{usrp} X310-based \ac{sdr}, respectively, in addition to a 60-GHz analog front-end to emit the \ac{mmw} signals.
+The authors of~\cite{x60wlan,Shivang2020mwsim} have used an NI \ac{sdr} with a 60-GHz transceiver that enables the user to fully program of the \ac{phy}, \ac{mac}, and network layers, especially for \ac{wlan} applications.
+It also incorporates a 24-element Sibeam reconfigurable antenna array.
+A \ac{fpga}-based setup is discussed in~\cite{openMilli}, where the authors have used the XCKU040 Kintex UltraScale \ac{fpga} for the baseband processing of a 60-GHz reconfigurable phased antenna array.
 PEM-003 60~GHz transceivers were used as the RF front-end for the experimentation.
-Recently, a new set of \ac{sdr} boards, dedicated for the research of \ac{mmw} wireless communication, have been developed by a NYU spin-off called Pi-Radio~\cite{pi-radio} developed dedicated \ac{sdr} boards for \ac{mmw} wireless communications.
-The Pi-Radio~v1 \acp{sdr} consist of a 4-channel fully-digital transceiver board with Xilinx's ZCU111 RF \ac{soc}~\cite{xilinxZcu111}, and operates over a bandwidth of about 2~GHz in the 57-64~GHz band.
+Recently, the New York Uuniversity spin-off Pi-Radio~\cite{pi-radio} developed dedicated \ac{sdr} boards for \ac{mmw} wireless communications.
+The Pi-Radio~v1 \acp{sdr} consists of a 4-channel fully-digital transceiver board with a Xilinx's ZCU111 RF \ac{soc}~\cite{xilinxZcu111}, and operates over a bandwidth of about 2~GHz in the 57-64~GHz band.

 Other platforms currently in use in experimental work include the open source \ac{mmw} experimentation platform proposed in~\cite{lacruz_mm-flex_2020}.
 It consists of a Xilinx Kintex Ultrascale \ac{fpga} with a 60-GHz front-end.
 The \ac{fpga} is integrated on an AMC599 board that implements hardware signal processing and storage for real-time frame processing.
 It can also provide antenna array reconfigurability for fast beam switching, e.g., for high mobility scenarios.
 Moreover, Polese et al.~\cite{polese2019millimetera} propose a 60-GHz \ac{sdr}, fully digital experimentation platform.
 It uses a Xilinx KC705 and has 4 independent streams.